jcasimir/locale_setter/README.md

 This library is considered "experimental" quality.
 Your feedback would be very welcome!
 Pull requests are great, but issues are good too.

+### Test Application / Example Usage

+Check out https://github.com/jcasimir/locale_setter_test for a simple Rails application used to black-box test the library in real usage.

 ## License

 Please see the included LICENSE.txt